magda-korzeniowska/vanillajsacademy/README.md

 * Project 9 - What to read (top stories from NYT)
 * Project 10 - What to read - multiple sections (top stories from NYT)
 * Project 11 - What to read - sanitizing data
-* Project 12 - Monsters
+* Project 12 - Monster Shuffle
+* Project 13 - Monster Reveal